-You've got to be able to see entry points EVERYWHERE.
-This will only stop them from getting into your living space.
-It won't stop them from getting into your walls.
+You've got to be able to see ALL possible potential entry points.
+This will stop them from getting into your living space, but it won't stop them from getting into your walls.

-So, this means you need to seek out EVERY gap larger than half the size of a dime and FILL IT.
-Some experts claim a mouse can get in via only a 1/4 inch entry point.
-That's the size I'd target upon inspection.
+So you need to seek out EVERY gap larger than half the size of a dime and FILL IT.

 What should you use?
 Expanding foam works great.

-If you want extra protection, add steel wool first, then fill with foam.
-It's said that mice won't chew through steel wool, though I have seen them do it.
+If you want extra protection, add steel wool first, then fill it with foam.
+Legend is that mice won't chew through steel wool, though I have seen them do just that.

-Still it's highly doubtful a mouse will try chewing through spray foam+steel wool without knowing if there's access to anything attractive on the other side.
+Still, a mouse won't chew through spray foam+steel wool without knowing if there's anything on the other side.

-Some people claim that spray foam won't work as 'they will chew right through it'.
+Some claim that spray foam won't work as 'they will chew right through it.'

-Depending on the locations and sizes of the holes, you could also use a caulk product for the gaps and cracks.
+Depending on the locations and sizes of the potential entry points, you could also use a caulking product for the gaps and cracks.

 Block Holes From The Outside

-A motorhome is a whole different ball game.
-You can't get to most areas underneath that may serve as entry points.
+A motorhome is difficult.
+Even if you do a thorough inspection, you can't get to most areas underneath that may serve as entry points.

-This is why I list blocking from the INSIDE as most important to keep mice out.
-If you can find openings from under your motorhome, by all means fill them.
+This is why I list blocking from the INSIDE as the most important to keep mice out.
+If you can find openings from under your motorhome, by all means, fill them.

-If not, you had better check every nook and cranny on the inside to keep mice from getting into your living area.
+If not, you had better check every nook and cranny on the inside to keep little critters out of your living area.
 This means opening every cabinet, every access panel, and looking under/behind every piece of furniture.